 "Just the difference of a Colonel's Widows Pension would make all the difference to my position in life now, it is hard to me to have to start looking for an appointment now at my time of life [she was 49 years old]...My Major's pension cannot cope with all, hence, I shall have to give up housekeeping and seek employment of some kind..."

 35 Cheriton Road, Folkestone

-Although from a well-known military family, the financial problems that had fallen on his father – resulting in Octavius enlisting as a private – continued to have an impact even after his death, and despite serving so many years with the army, his widow seems to have been denied a higher pension due to the strict application of the regulations.
+Although from a well-known military family, the financial problems that had fallen on his father which had resulted in Octavius enlisting as a private, continued to have an impact even after his death, and despite serving so many years with the army, his widow seems to have been denied a higher pension due to the strict application of the regulations.

 Alice lived out her days on the south coast of England, living at one stage with her daughter Rose in a flat in Buckingham Road in Brighton.
 Alice died in 1947.

 The daughters of Octavius and Alice had families of their own and probably handed down a small number of family anecdotes about the death of Octavius.

 Due to the diligent investigation of the JCCC, some of the family of Octavius’s youngest surviving daughter, Helena, were traced.
 They are delighted that, for the first time in 100 years Major Darby-Griffith will have a ‘known’ grave.

 Article by David Tattersfield, Vice-Chairman, The Western Front Association.
 May 2018